ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 ---

-### **7. Implement module class to register your agent.**
+### **7. Implement module class to subscribe your agent to specified sc-event.**

 Someone should subscribe your agent to event.
 It can be other agent, or any code at all.
-You can implement class, that allows register agents.
+You can implement class, that allows subscribing agents.
 This class is named sc-module.
-Each sc-module should register agents with common sense.
+Each sc-module should subscribe agents with common sense.

 ```diff
  set-agents-module/